heather-tang/Cyclistic-user-type-study/README.md

 This file includes first glimpse at the dataset for 2021 Jun.
 The major question to be answered is "how do annual members and casual riders use Cyclistic bikes different".

-In Prepare phase, two columns are suggested to be added in the table: 1) ride_length and 2)day_of_week.
+In Process phase, two columns are suggested to be added in the table: 1) ride_length and 2)day_of_week.
 It was suggested in GDAC course to open with Google Sheets the dataset but due to its giant size for Sheets or Excel, I opted to explore the data with SQL.